By Melanie Curry

 This is not just a pie-in-the-sky idea.
-“There is no need to reinvent the wheel,” said Hana Creger, Environmental Equity Coordinator for Greenlining and one of the authors of the report.
+“There is no need to reinvent the wheel,” said Hana Creger, Environmental Equity Manager for Greenlining and one of the authors of the report.
 “There are existing methods that encapsulate the goals of our framework.”

 She gave the example of “participatory budgeting,” which she said is “not a radical, untested idea.”
 Participatory budgeting, which aims to create a democratic process for deciding how to spend public money, has been used in New York, Chicago, San Francisco, and Oakland, and the city of Vallejo is conducting the first citywide participatory budgeting process.

 The key, said Creger, is that a “community should decide what their needs are and THEN figure out the transportation options.”
 The Mobility Equity Framework, she said, “should be prioritized in low-income areas where community needs have been marginalized for decades.”
 But the method can be applied in any community.

 Transportation investment decisions are usually made in a political context that involves trade-offs between major players who garner support by offering a little bit of something for everybody.
 A thorough analysis of which investments bring the most benefits, including economic and environmental ones, is not the way transportation planning usually works, and the result, says the report, is that “too often, walking, biking, and public transit are afterthoughts in transportation planning and investments.”